European Women in Westerns

 Giovanna Ralli (Italian) in Cannon for Cordoba (1970, with George Peppard)

 Gina Lollobrigida [Italian] in Bad Man’s River (1971, with Lee Van Cleef)

-Ursula Andress (Swiss) in Red Sun (1972, with Charles Bronson, Toshiro Mifune and Alain Delon)
+Ursula Andress (Swiss) and Capucine (French) in Red Sun (1972, with Charles Bronson, Toshiro Mifune and Alain Delon)

 Liv Ullman [Swedish] in The Emigrants (1971, with Max von Sydow).
 More a Midwestern than a western; a tale of emigration from Sweden.